A round-up of essays, journalism, and fiction about how we make sense of a rapidly changing world and our place in it, and how we tell its stories.

 Making sense of the world & our place in it

-Sometimes I feel like I’ve thought and read and written enough about women travelling alone, but then I read At the Bend of the Road by Aube Ley Rescure, and remember that a good writer will always find a way to make you see or feel something new about a common shared experience.
+Sometimes I feel like I’ve thought and read and written enough about women traveling alone, but then I read At the Bend of the Road by Aube Ley Rescure, and remember that a good writer will always find a way to make you see or feel something new about a common shared experience.
 What stays with me from this piece is the way we tell ourselves that, of course, nothing will happen, everything will be fine, because it’s always been fine:

 Then B arrives, and there is no more time for Amazon deliveries.
 I thought I might feel relief, but instead I find myself on WikiHow: “How to Make Pepper Spray.”
 I eye the piri-piri hot sauce on my counter.
 No, that would be ridiculous.
 B and I eat at a little restaurant up a cobblestone street not far from the apartment.
 Before going to sleep, I ask B with feigned casualness whether she happens to have brought any weapons.
 B has always been so maternal, so well-prepared.
 “No,” she says, “but I have this Swiss Army knife.”
 It is the same small red tool she had used to cut up apple slices in our dorm when we were sixteen.
 “Okay,” I say, laughing uneasily, embarrassed again.
 “That will do.”
 That will do, I tell myself.